hashicorp/nomad-driver-podman/README.md

 }
 ```

 * recover_stopped (bool) Defaults to true.
-Allows the driver to start and resuse a previously stopped container after
+Allows the driver to start and reuse a previously stopped container after
   a Nomad client restart.
   Consider a simple single node system and a complete reboot.
 All previously managed containers
   will be reused instead of disposed and recreated.